-The Mezquita is busiest on Saturday while Sunday is generally not a good choice either as the mid-day closing for religious services stack the tourists a bit into shorter hours.
+The Mezquita is busiest on Saturday and Sunday, although the current mid-day closing stacks the tourists a bit into shorter hours on all days.

-The high season for tourist trips to Córdoba is late spring, early summer — April to June— with Easter Week particularly busy but other festivals very common too.
-September to mid-November is also popular times to visit the Mezquita.
+The high season for tourist trips to Córdoba is late spring, early summer — April to June — with Easter Week particularly busy but other festivals very common too.
+September to mid-November is also a popular time to visit the Mezquita.
 Córdoba in summer (July & August) is VERY hot.

 Buying Tickets for the Mezquita